UCL/ADMUR/cran-comments.md

 ### R CMD check results
 There were no ERRORs or WARNINGs.
-There was 1 NOTE:
-checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Adrian Timpson <a.timpson@ucl.ac.uk>' Found possibly invalid DOI.
+There was 1 NOTE: Found possibly invalid DOI.
 This DOI will go live on 2020-11-30

 #### What changed
 * Added a logistic model.